 The main categories of a nonprofit Statement of Activities are:

 • Expenses.
 Expenses represent costs incurred by a nonprofit to support its programming and carry out its mission.
+In this report, expenses are typically categorized as program, management and general, and fundraising.

 • Change in Net Assets.
 Similar to net income in a for-profit, the change in net assets represents the difference between revenues and expenses for the period.